skym97/Portfolio/docs/index.md

 ## Overview

-Learn more about my portfolio by clicking on the hyperlink below.
+To learn moreTo learn more my portfolio, refer to the `Overview`.

 * *[Overview](docs/overview.md)*